Feb. 4, 2019

 This speech came on the heels of a groundbreaking piece of state level legislation co-authored by New York Democrats who have not only amended their definitions of healthcare related to abortion in favor of repealed limits on gestational time-frames regarding abortion, but have also amended their penal code to remove criminal negligence, intent, and murder as crimes against the unborn when abortions after weeks (gestation) were performed by licensed practitioners.
 In the 2017-2018 regular session, seventeen New York Senators introduced S2796, the Reproductive Health Act.
 Outrage ensued when Governor Cuomo, a professing Catholic, signed the legislation into law, a law that has been touted as the most aggressive abortion bill to date.

-Babbage’s remarks, however, were not filled with the rhetoric that has captured headlines since S2796 became law.
+Babbage’s remarks, however, were not filled with the rhetoric that has captured headlines sinc e S2796 became law.
 Instead, a point by point analysis of the constitutional inconsistencies with New York’s reproductive Health Act was conveyed.
-In doing so Babbage rallied Trump supports and his opposition in the idea that a pain-capable threshold establishment was a compromise every thinking person can support.
+In doing so Babbage rallied Trump supporters and his opposition in the idea that a pain-capable threshold, or a heartbeat threshold, was a compromise every thinking person can support.

 The pain-capable threshold being promoted was based on a United States House Bill 36, which passed the House of representatives in 2013, 2015, and 2017.
 Unfortunately for many in the life movement, the Senate has yet to hear the bill due to a filibuster.
 With conservatives losing so many seats in the 2017 mid-terms, the bill, if introduced again as promised by Rand Paul, will have a tough time making its way out of the House again, let alone the Senate.